By Jesús Aguado

-MADRID, June 28 (Reuters) - Spain's Santander has hired Credit Suisse and Goldman Sachs to potentially consider a bid for the Citibanamex, Citigroup's retail bank in Mexico, a source familiar with the process said on Tuesday.
+MADRID (Reuters) - Spain's Santander has hired Credit Suisse and Goldman Sachs to look at a potential bid for Citibanamex, Citigroup's retail bank in Mexico, two sources familiar with the process said on Tuesday without providing further details.

-Santander declined to comment while Goldman Sachs and Credit Suisse were not immediately available for comment.
+Both Santander and Goldman Sachs declined to comment and a Credit Suisse representative was not immediately available for comment.

-Earlier this year, Santander had submitted a non-binding bid for Citibanamex, another source with direct knowledge of the process said, who added that binding bids were expected later this year.
+Santander had previously submitted a non-binding bid for Citibanamex, another source with direct knowledge of the process said, adding that binding bids were expected later this year.

-Spanish newspaper Expansion, which first reported the news on Tuesday, said that the sale process could be outlined before the end of the summer.
+Spanish newspaper Expansion, which first reported on Tuesday that Santander had hired the banks, said the sale process could be outlined before the end of the summer.

 Last Friday, Citigroup Latin America Chief Executive Ernesto Torres Cantu said that the bank did not expect to reach a deal to sell its Mexican consumer banking arm Citibanamex until January 2023.

-Cantu said the bank was engaged with potential buyers, but declined to provide more details about the stage of the sale process.
+Cantu said the bank was engaged with potential buyers, but declined to provide more details about the process.